Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Full Suspension MTB for Bikepacking

 While hard tail are certainly more suited for traveling, full Suspension MTBs can still be used for extreme weekend bikepacking adventures.
-Frame bags for full suspension MTB are also manufactured.
+Frame bags for full-suspension MTB are also manufactured.

 Full suspension MTB bikepacking is actually becoming more and more popular, indeed frame bags for full suspension MTB are also manufactured.

-Our favourite full suspension MTB for bikepacking
+Our favorite full-suspension MTB for bikepacking

 Kona Hei Hei